oxc-project/oxc-resolver/npm/README.md

-# Rspack Resolver Napi Binding
+# UnRS Resolver Napi Binding

 See